saeed-rhimi/movieRecommender/README.md

 # Movie Recommender Project

 This project is a Python-based movie recommender system, utilizing a Jupyter Notebook for data analysis and modeling.
-The goal is to provide movie recommendations based on various features extracted from the TMDB 5000 Movie Dataset.
+The goal is to provide movie recommendations based on various features extracted from the IMDB 5000 Movie Dataset.

 ## Project Structure